 Benefits of offshore investment for expats

 The key driver of popularity for offshore investment is that many expatriates want to avoid scattering investments around the world.
 They lose track of what is invested where and are, often, presented with logistical issues when attempting to gain access to, or manage, the investment after they leave that particular place.
-They could also end up inadvertently affected by political developments, currency devaluation, or rapid economic changes.
+They could also end up inadvertently affected by political developments, currency devaluation as seen with Brexit, or rapid economic changes.
 Offshore investing irradiates many of these irritations.